ChadBowler/social-network-api/README.md

 ### Friends
  ☑️ `POST` - `http://localhost:3001/api/users/:id/friends/:friendId` - Adds a friend to the selected user.
 No JSON is needed for this request.
 The user's id and the friend's id will be pulled from the url.

  ❌ `DELETE` - `http://localhost:3001/api/users/:id/friends/:friendId` - Removes a friend from the user's list.
  > **_NOTE:_** Adding a friend to a user's list will NOT automatically add the user to the friend's list.
 Likewise, removing a friend from a user's list will NOT automatically remove the user from the friend's list.

 ### Thought Routes
- ✅ `GET` - `http://localhost:3001/api/thoughts` - Retrieves all thoughts
+ ✅ `GET` - `http://localhost:3001/api/thoughts` - Retrieves all thoughts.

  ☑️ `POST` - `http://localhost:3001/api/thoughts` - Adds a new thought to the database, using the following format for the request:

    ![sna-post-thought-cropped](https://github.com/ChadBowler/social-network-api/assets/127648744/7bc5a77f-f1f2-48f2-bfef-ac29004a3874)